howerj/libforth/readme.md

 ## To-Do

-* Port this to a micro controller, and a Linux kernel module device pointer to the forth object, a pointer to the stack and the stack depth.
 * A few environment variables could be used to specify start up files for the interpreter and user specific startup files.
-* Add getenv mechanism to virtual machine
 * Signal handling should be added, so the Forth program can handle them.
 * Error handling could be improved - the latest word definition should be erased if an error occurs before the terminating ';'.
 And trap handling